alphagov/govuk-developer-docs/source/manual/encrypted-hiera-data.html.md

 re-encrypted again, making sure that your GPG key fingerprint is in the relevant recipient files.

-### Puppet fails because my it can't find a usable GPG key
+### Puppet fails because it can't find a usable GPG key

 When Puppet runs, you may see the following error: